 Nearly 3 years after showing, preclinically, that natural killer (NK) cells outfitted with a chimeric antigen receptor (CAR) could be a promising alternative to CAR-bearing T cells, the first clinical data are in from researchers at The University of Texas MD Anderson Cancer Center (MDACC) in Houston.

 It's early days, but “that we've seen responses even during phase I is very encouraging,” said senior author Katy Rezvani, MD, PhD.
-She and her team published results from 11 patients with relapsed/refractory non–Hodgkin lymphoma or chronic lymphocytic leukemia who received CAR NK cells targeting CD19 (N Engl J Med 2020;382:545–53).
+She and her team published results from 11 patients with relapsed/refractory non–Hodgkin lymphoma or chronic lymphocytic leukemia who received CAR NK cells targeting CD19.
 These cells, also equipped with the IL15 gene to improve proliferation and survival, were derived from MDACC's umbilical cord blood bank—unlike T cells, NK cells do not cause graft-versus-host disease, and a donor-generic product can be safely administered.

 The objective response rate was 73%, including seven complete responses.
 Notably, none of the participants developed cytokine release syndrome or neurotoxicity, two common complications with CAR T-cell therapy.
 “I believed we'd see efficacy,” Rezvani observed, “but the safety profile is really beyond what we could have expected.”
-Phase II of the trial is under way; a global study is also being planned with Takeda.
+Phase II of the trial is under way; a global study is also being planned with Takeda, which licensed the platform in 2019.
+The latter “will be pivotal for our therapy potentially earning FDA approval,” Rezvani says.

-Another CD19-targeting CAR NK-cell therapy, albeit still preclinical, is Fate Therapeutics' FT596.
+Another CD19-targeting CAR NK-cell therapy, albeit still preclinical, is Fate Therapeutics’ FT596.
 Derived from human induced pluripotent stem cells (iPSC) rather than cord blood, FT596 is “engineered with three active antitumor modalities,” said chief development officer Bob Valamehr, MD, PhD: It contains not only the appropriate CAR construct and IL15, but CD16 as well.
-With CD16 added, FT596 can be combined with drugs such as rituximab “to augment a key killing mode of NK cells,” antibody-dependent cellular cytotoxicity (Blood 2020;135:399–410).
+With CD16 added, FT596 can be combined with drugs such as rituximab “to augment a key killing mode of NK cells”—antibody-dependent cellular cytotoxicity—thereby broadening therapeutic efficacy.
 During the 2019 American Society of Hematology Annual Meeting, Valamehr reported that in a mouse model of leukemia, FT596 was “highly efficacious” as monotherapy.
 It also proved effective alongside rituximab in mice with lymphoma, “where rituximab alone failed to control tumor burden.”
+A phase I trial will soon commence.

 With current CAR T-cell therapies, “not every cell gets engineered, and not every engineered cell is pristine,” Valamehr noted, touting Fate's iPSC strategy for generating “master banks with uniform composition of cell material, extensively characterized so clonal cell lines and homogeneous products can be made.”
 Miller, too, appreciates this platform “because of its unlimited manufacturing potential,” but added that the best NK-cell source remains to be determined.